mithra916/Smart-Air-Quality-Explorer/README.md

 ## Purpose

 ```
-This project is built with the vision of promoting environmental awareness and data-driven decisions.
+This project is built with the vision of promoting environmental
-From students to civic bodies, anyone can benefit from understanding how pollution trends evolve and take action
+awareness and data-driven decisions.From students to civic bodies, anyone can
+benefit from understanding how pollution trends evolve and take action
 toward cleaner air.
 ```